Reviewing Your Web Content & Tips

 - Follow our web editorial calendar to keep your content from going stale.

 *Ideas inspired by Content Strategy for the Web, Second Edition by Kristina Halvorson and Melissa Rach.

 June | July | August

-- Double check faculty/staff references and update as needed (title changes, different responsibilities, new faculty/staff, departing faculty/staff).
+- Double check faculty and staff references and update as needed (title changes, different responsibilities, new faculty and staff, departing faculty and staff).

 - Place your request for new photography with the Office of Marketing and Communications (OMC) so new photos can be scheduled/gathered throughout the upcoming year.